ClarityNLP/ClarityNLP/docs/index.rst

 ..
-Clarity NLP documentation master file, created by sphinx-quickstart on Fri May 25 10:57:24 2018.
+ClarityNLP NLP documentation master file, created by sphinx-quickstart on Fri May 25 10:57:24 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.